 - Incredible variety of goods.

 - Can get crowded and hot.
 There's no air-conditioning.

 - Pickpockets and beggars operate in the area.

 - Difficult to find your way around without a guide.

 - There are many touts, which are a nuisance.

-- Fake items are sold, and can be hard to determine the quality.
+- Fake items are sold, and it can be hard to determine the quality.

-- Situated on Lindsay Street, Kolkata (Calcutta), just off Chowringhee Road.
+- The main entrance is on Lindsay Street, Kolkata, just off Chowringhee Road.